-Type of ownership (%) 2009 2010 2011 2012

-Total 28.4 25.2 26.3 25.9

-State integral ownership 34 29.4 54.5 50.2

-Privat integral ownership 26 23.5 25.1 24.4

-Community ownership 56.5 45.8 37 34

-Foreign integral ownership 32.7 33.4 29.9 32.2

-National and local interest public ownership 32.9 29 23.8 21.5

-From table 1 we can conclude that the percentage of net using of the touristic accommodation capacity in function is relatively low
+by type of ownership Type of ownership (%) 2009 2010 2011 2012 Total 28.4 25.2 26.3 25.9 State integral ownership 34 29.4 54.5 50.2 Privat integral ownership 26 23.5 25.1 24.4 Community ownership 56.5 45.8 37 34 Foreign integral ownership 32.7 33.4 29.9 32.2 National and local interest public ownership 32.9 29 23.8 21.5 From table 1 we can conclude that the percentage of is relatively low per total.
+The better use of the establishments of touristic reception with state integral ownership can be explain by the social dimension of the state through the gratuities offered to the Romanian population.
+We can say that the tourism balance for arrivals and departures is negative and that is why we should take measures to attract foreign tourists, that can bring money in Romania.
 The trend of the arrivals and of the staying overnights of tourists is increasing and the difference between those two consists in the fact that the arrival of tourists is registered only for the ones that travel outside the city of residence and therefore the number of tourists for this category is lower than the number of staying overnights of tourists.
-Considering the number of establishment of touristic reception and the places of accommodation, the motels have had a big number of arrivals of tourists accommodated in the structure of tourists reception and the arrivals are in a continuous growth.
+Considering motels have had a big number of arrivals of tourists accommodated in the structure of tourists reception and the arrivals are in a continuous growth.
 In the case of staying overnights, motels and hostels stand out by the big number of persons accommodated.
-From fig.2 we find that the target sat for 2011 in the tourism master plan consisting in 27.48 million visitors for overnights was not achieved (UNWTO and MDRAP,2006).
+From fig.2 we find that the target sat for 2011 in the tourism master plan consisting in 27.48 million visitors for overnights was not achieved[UNWTO and MDRAP,2006].
 It has been reached only 15.6 million persons.
 In what concerns the arrivals, these consisted in 7.68 million visitors instead of 8.01 estimated in the master plan.
-One of the reason why the trend of the arrivals and the staying overnights is until 2010 on a descending line, is because the economic crises started in 2008 affected these indicators.
+One of the reason why the trend of the arrivals and the staying overnights is until 2010 on a descending line, is because the economic crises started in 2008